zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 after 1 minute, the Ubuntu/Py3.8 runner for 'lint-code' can only start once every other runner on the 'poetry-install' job are done." %}

-## :repeat: 3.
+## 🔁 3.
 Avoid code duplication with composite actions
 As we were designing the different reusable workflows it became obvious that we were generating a lot of duplicated code.
 Each workflow would set up Python, do some OS-specific fine-tuning, install Poetry and load the cached venv or create it.